nogibjj/CLItool_YCLiu/README.md

 |**_005_**| Hamburger | `80` |

 <br>         3.
 Query total sales amount of all _female_ customers and display the resulted table in descending order (by total sales amount per customer).
-The assocuted SQL code is displayed in the code block below with detailed explanation.
+The **associated SQL code is displayed in the code block** below **with detailed explanation in comment**.
 The resulted table is displayed in **Query Result** further down.

 ```
 #SQL Query